JaredCE/serverless-openapi-documenter/README.md

 ```

 This will set the `Cache-Control` Response Header to have a value of "no-store" rather than any value the OWASP Secure Headers Project recommends.

+## Validator

+Validation for the OpenAPI Description is now (as of 0.0.90) done by [Redocly](https://redocly.com/).
+This is a slightly less opinionated validator for an OpenAPI Description, it should result in less errors around "YAML Anchors".
+It's also a maintained library, and has support for OpenAPI 3.1.0 which I hope to be able to support very soon.

+I am making use of https://www.npmjs.com/package/@redocly/openapi-core, which I have been warned is likely to change.
+If you notice anything going wrong with validation of your OpenAPI Description, feel free to open an issue here.
+I make active use of this library, so will hopefully come across those issues too.

 ## Example configuration